makandz/synduce/deliverable-1/planning.md

     * CI/CD: GitHub Actions or a similar AWS service depending on ease of integration.

 The aforementioned components will be used as follows:
 * The frontend will provide a user interface to the user.
 This will center around a code editor with syntax highlighting, etc., an output box, and a tab for diagnostic information.
-Different views and modals will allow the user to register for an account, login, manage their account, and view and manage their cloud scripts.
+Different views and modals will allow the user to register, login, adjust account details, and a way to manage their previous script executions.
 * The backend will handle running the Synduce binary on the user’s code and sending Synduce’s output back to the frontend.
 * The database will be used to store authentication details, user information, and any other relevant information.
 * The storage will store the user’s cloud scripts and logs.